 The Save Our Bones Diet Does Not Have To Be Rigid

 It is all a matter of balance.
-Of course a pH-balanced diet is essential for rejuvenating bones, but if the majority of your meals are prepared at home (mine are), then it’s perfectly fine to deviate from that now and then by eating out.
-After all, part of healthy bones is feeling happy and decreasing stress, so go out and have fun!
+Of course, a pH-balanced diet is essential for rejuvenating bones, but if the majority of your meals are prepared at home (mine are), then it’s perfectly fine to deviate from that now and then by eating out.
+After all, feeling happy and decreasing stress is an important component for healthy bones, so go out and have fun!

 Preparing Food At Home Need Not Be Drudgery